 - Have the children write the letter G on a piece of paper using a green crayon.

 - Let the children cut out the letters and tape or glue them to the gorgeous green gown.

 SEEL At Home

-- Green goop (e.g., liquid starch, watered down glue, vanilla pudding, or flour and water mixture dyed green or green finger paint)
+- Green goop (e.g., liquid starch, watered-down glue, vanilla pudding, flour and water mixture dyed green, green finger paint)

 - Paintbrush (optional)

 - With your child, use a paintbrush or your fingers to get the green goop on the gown.

 - Help your child write the letter G several times in the goop that is on the gown with his or her finger, and say, "G on the green gown."

 - Take turns gluing G letter cards on the green gown, saying, "Glue G on the green gown."

 - Point to a G on the gorgeous green gown, and have your child identify the letter.